wbdl/sst/docs/index.rst

 to generate functional browser-based tests.

 Tests are made up of scripts or test case classes, created by composing actions that drive a browser and assert conditions.
-You have the flexibilty of the full Python language, along with a convenient set of functions to simplify web testing.
+You have the flexibility of the full Python language, along with a convenient set of functions to simplify web testing.